junglesta/speak/_posts/2020-05-04-catch-the-value.md

 go: read
 gocheck:
 ---
-Skill can be practiced, methodologies can be taught, but values can only be caught.
+Skills can be practiced, methodologies can be taught, but values can only be caught.